A relatively simple measurement called the location quotient is the most typical way to begin to understand a community's economic base.

 compare yourself just to Florida.
 Think about this example and you'll

 see the difference.

 Where you see a higher percentage of employment in a particular sector in your county than in the nation or state, that is your economic base.
 The latest taco stand might be great, but unless it's so special that people visit from out of town, it does not form part of your economic base.

-Communities that wish to provide economic prosperity in the long run need to concentrate their attraction efforts, support activities, and incentives on economic base activities rather than economic activity that serves the local population.
+Communities that wish to provide economic prosperity in the long run need to concentrate their business attraction efforts, support activities, and incentives on economic base activities rather than economic activity that serves the local population.
 If you as a citizen work with the online calculator we just described, you'll be thinking in a more sophisticated way than a number of economic development professionals working for rival communities.

 To Help You Consider Economic Strengths: